Perturbations of Einstein--Maxwell--phantom spacetime: Instabilities of charged Ellis--Bronnikov wormholes and

 \section{Conclusion}

 The EMP theory can be derived from the EMD theory, where the latter is a four-dimensional low-energy effective theory of string theory.
 In the EMP spacetime, the phantom scalar field is minimally coupled with Einstein gravity but nonminimally coupled with the Maxwell field.
-A static and spherically symmetric solution, the so-called charged Ellis wormhole also describes a regular black hole, providing us a frame to study wormholes or black holes under this spacetime background.
+A static and spherically symmetric solution, the so-called charged EB wormhole also describes a regular black hole, providing us a frame to study wormholes or black holes under this spacetime background.

 We investigate the QNMs of the EMP spacetime by studying the linear perturbation of the metric following Chandrasekhar's procedure.
 Because of the spherical symmetry of the EMP spacetime, the radial parts of the perturbed fields can be decomposed from the angular parts, and the latter can be expanded by the spherical harmonics.
-The perturbation can be classified into the axial (odd-parity) sector and polar (even-parity) sector based on their dependence on the angular coordinate $\varphi$.
-In the axial sector, the gravitational field perturbation and the electromagnetic field perturbation are coupled, whereas the phantom scalar field perturbation is decoupled.
-We derive the corresponding three master equations and rewrite the resulting Schr{\"o}dinger-like equations in a compact matrix form, see Eq.~(\ref{master_eq}).
+Moreover, the perturbation can be classified into the axial (odd-parity) sector and polar (even-parity) sector based on their dependence on the angular coordinate $\varphi$.
+Note that the phantom scalar field is of spin-0 (even-parity) and therefore does not enter the axial sector.
+As a consequence, the axial sector contains only the odd-parity metric perturbations and the odd-parity components of the electromagnetic perturbation, forming a self-contained and coupled gravito-electromagnetic system.
+In the polar sector, the additional physical degrees of freedom emerge, leading to a more complex and physically significant gravito-electromagnetic-phantom scalar coupled system.
+In order to study the stability of the spacetime under phantom scalar field perturbations only, where the phantom scalar field perturbations are a primary source of potential instability, we adopt a controlled approximation in the polar sector.
+We next derive the corresponding master equations and rewrite the resulting Schr{\"o}dinger-like equations in a compact matrix form, see Eq.~(\ref{master_eq}).